 SIS Role and Disagreement:

-Britain's Secret Plans for a
+Britain's Secret Plans for a "Free Spain Movement"

-Britain pledged support to figures like Pedro Sainz Rodríguez and General Aranda.
+Britain pledged support to figures like Pedro Sainz Rodriguez and General Aranda.
 The plan involved transporting them to the Canary Islands to establish a rival Spanish government in exile if Germany invaded.
-Spanish diplomat François Beigbeder encouraged the possibility of Spanish resistance, highlighting the importance of covert operations alongside official diplomacy.
+Spanish diplomat Francois Beigbeder encouraged the possibility of Spanish resistance, highlighting the importance of covert operations alongside official diplomacy.

 While Britain publicly maintained a hands-off approach to Spanish internal affairs, internal documents acknowledge the potential benefits of connections with opposition elements, particularly monarchists.
 Social unrest and failed government reforms had led to King Alfonso XIII's abdication in 1931.
 Growing resentment towards the Falange party and Franco's alignment with the Axis powers fuelled a desire among many Spaniards to overthrow Franco and restore the monarchy.